-Goals in the new year; now is about this time when everyone gives them up.
+Goals in the new year; by Blue Monday, everyone has more or less given them up.

 Resolutions start off well-intentioned.
 Some people want a new job.
 Some people join the gym.
 Others still try to commit themselves to 31 days of sobriety.
 But there’s a notoriety in giving up on goals by the third Monday of the month.
 So it got me thinking… what drives us to set goals in the first place, and how do we know which ones are worth reaching for?

 For me, it’s movies that inspire–and my tried and true favorites offer particularly potent doses of inspiration.
-Top of my personal list is Kill Bill, wherein, if you know how to peel back the layers of blood, you can see a clear and inspiring message shine through.
+Top of my own movie list is Kill Bill, wherein, if you know how to peel back the layers of blood, you can see a clear and inspiring message shine through.

 The name of the movie is “Kill Bill.”
 There was never any question as to what the goal was here.
-It may take the Bride on a journey through countless casualties, but her crosshairs are squarely on her target, and she doesn’t stop until its done.
+It may take our heroine, known as the Bride, on a journey through countless casualties, but her crosshairs are squarely on her target, and she doesn’t stop until its done.

 That in itself is an inspiring message of perseverance.